Dani Merrier enjoys experimenting with hair and makeup products and sharing reviews here.

 What Would I Change?

 My biggest problem with this product is that it doesn't have an SPF rating.
-It's fairly common for makeup primers to include sun protection so that this high-end product didn't was disappointing.
+It's fairly common for makeup primers to include sun protection; the fact that this high-end product didn't was disappointing.
 Of course, this is easily remedied by wearing a moisturizer under it or a foundation over it that has skincare benefits.
 Since it is also touted as a stand-alone product, however, I felt that SPF would have been a nice addition.

 Another small gripe that says nothing about the product itself is the packaging isn't as adorable as most Too Faced products are.
 Of course, this doesn't mean that it isn't sturdy or that it doesn't adequately perform its job, because it does.